 - Stylish Monday Linkup Party: What to Wear Underneath

 History of the Slip: Smocks and Chemises

-In Midevil Times, a smock, a loosely fitting lightweight underdress cut from rectangles of linen or silk for the poor and Rich, respectively, served as underwear to protect the outerwear from sweat.
+In Medieval Times, a smock, a loosely fitting lightweight underdress cut from rectangles of linen or silk for the commoners and Rich, respectively, served as underwear to protect the outerwear from sweat.
 Smocks also served for protection of the skin during bathing while the plague run over Europe.
 More on fashion and their relation to epidemics.

 However, there are underwear issues beyond hygiene.
 For dresses to flow nicely and not clinch in dry cold weather, what is underneath is key.
 Therefore, It became fashionable to wear these slips underneath dresses as well.
 In France, the word chemises referred to smocks.